DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 </Settings>
 ```

-It is also recommended that you set the `ReadOnly` property to `true`:
+You should also set the `ReadOnly` property to `true`:

 ```cs
 spreadsheet.ReadOnly="true"
 ```

-See the example projects [ClientSideApi/SpreadsheetReadingModeOnly.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/ClientSideApi/SpreadsheetReadingModeOnly.aspx) page.
+Review our sample [ClientSideApi/SpreadsheetReadingModeOnly.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/ClientSideApi/SpreadsheetReadingModeOnly.aspx) page for more inforamtion.

 ### 9.3 File Selector Commands in the ReachEdit and Spreadsheet

 Related Controls: [ASPxReachEdit](https://docs.devexpress.com/AspNet/17721/aspnet-webforms-controls/rich-text-editor), [ASPxSpreadsheet](https://docs.devexpress.com/AspNet/16157/aspnet-webforms-controls/spreadsheet)

-In one of the popular use case scenarios, the ReachEdit or Spreadsheet control's **File** tab is hidden to prevent an end-user from accessing the FileSelector's commands (`New`, `Open`, `Save`, etc.) In this case, a document is opened and saved programmatically.
+In a popular use case scenario, the RichEdit or Spreadsheet control's **File** tab is hidden to prevent an end-user from accessing FileSelector commands (`New`, `Open`, `Save`, etc.) In such instances, documents are opened and saved programmatically.

-Note that it is not enough to just hide the File tab because the commands from this tab can still be executed with JavaScript or keyboard shortcuts (for example, the Ctrl+O shortcut can invoke the Open dialog).
+**IMPORTANT**: To prevent access to FileSelector commands, you must take additional steps as these commands may still be executed with JavaScript or keyboard shortcuts (for example, Ctrl+O can invoke the Open dialog).

-When you want to disable file-related commands, the best practice is to also disable file operations by disabling the corresponding Behavior options (`CreateNew`, `Open`, `Save`, `SaveAs`, `SwitchViewModes`).
+When you want to disable file-related commands, you must disable file operations by disabling corresponding Behavior options (`CreateNew`, `Open`, `Save`, `SaveAs`, `SwitchViewModes`).

 ##### ASPxSpreadsheet: